 c) Sub-divide the contributing area into sub-catchments using existing drainage networks.
 I.e. identify different sub-catchments according to the junctions of the drainage network.

 d) Evaluate the characteristics (geomorphology) of these sub-catchments.
 For example, different shapes, sizes, and drainage densities would result in different rates of flow.

 e) In addition to the characteristics, we would also employ video analytics to determine the velocity of water along the streets.
 We will use existing footage from Closed Circuit Television (CCTV) cameras of the flooding events to detect and track objects carried by the runoff.

-There are benefits to such an approach where the green infrastructure is distributed over an entire watershed rather than concentrated in low-lying areas.
+There are benefits to such an approach where sensors and green infrastructure are distributed over an entire catchment rather than concentrated in low-lying areas.
 The benefits include;

 The current solution is intended for urban authorities who are responsible for the Environmental Protection and Management of Urban areas.
 We have considered sustainability in the use of affordable sensors as well as through distributed smaller green stormwater installations.

 We offer the following services in relation to our solution;

 a) Development of low-cost sensors with the capability to measure street water elevation and velocity as well as cameras to provide visual records of urban flood events.